Google Pixel 5 vs Pixel 4 vs 4 XL: What's the difference?

 - Pixel 4 XL: Qualcomm SD855, 6GB RAM, 3700mAh, 4G

-The Google Pixel 5 is said to be running on the Qualcomm Snapdragon 765G chipset, which features integrated 5G.
-There's said to be 8GB of RAM and we're expecting at least 128GB of storage with no microSD for storage expansion.
+The Google Pixel 5 runs on the Qualcomm Snapdragon 765G chipset, which features integrated 5G.
+There's 8GB of RAM and 128GB of storage with no microSD for storage expansion.

-The battery capacity for the Pixel 5 is claimed to be 4080mAh.
-We'd expect 18W fast charging and wireless charging on board.
+The battery capacity for the Pixel 5 is 4000mAh and there is 18W fast charging, wireless charging and reverse wireless charging on board.

 The Google Pixel 4 and the 4 XL both run on the Qualcomm Snapdragon 855, which was the flagship processor from Qualcomm at the time of their launch.
 Neither have 5G capabilities.